ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-appliance/mq_appl_pot_lab4.md

 for Lab 1.
 The virtual appliance you will use for this lab will be **MQAppl1** and also the **Windows 10 x64*** VM.

 {% include important.html content="It is assumed that Lab 1 has been completed.
-You must either complete Lab 1 before attempting this lab, or see the *MQ Appliance PoT 9.2.2.0 Configured - ready for HA* CSIDE template.
+You must either complete Lab 1 before attempting this lab, or see the *MQ Appliance PoT Configured - ready for HA* CSIDE template.
 Screen shots are from after Lab 2 completion.
 If Lab 2 has not been completed on the virtual appliance you are using, the results you see will differ from the examples in this lab guide." %}

-You will be exploring some of the options available for monitoring the MQ Appliance using a combination of command line and reporting widgets in the MQ Console.
+You will be exploring some of the options available for monitoring the MQ Appliance using a combination of command line and reporting in the MQ Console.
 You will also look at how you can implement the use of the application activity trace for the MQ Appliance.
 Finally, you will see some of the commands available for diagnosing and resolving problems.